RedisLabs/pulumi-rediscloud/README.md

 The following configuration points are available for the `rediscloud` provider:

-- `apiKey` (environment: `REDISCLOUD_ACCESS_KEY`) - This is the Redis Enterprise Cloud API key.
+- `apiKey` (environment: `REDISCLOUD_ACCESS_KEY`) - This is the Redis Enterprise Cloud API account key.
 It must be provided but can also be set by the environment variable.
 - `secretKey` (environment: `REDISCLOUD_SECRET_KEY`) - This is the Redis Enterprise Cloud API secret key.
 It must be provided but can also be set by the environment variable.

 ## Reference